-5.20 A summary of the waste capacities ('operational' and 'not operational') for each waste management type and a list of sites is presented in Appendix B. The waste site capacity data has been updated for this monitoring report using information from the waste survey, the Environment Agency's Waste Data Interrogator, discussions with operators and Development Management colleagues.
+5.20.
+A summary of the waste capacities ('operational' and 'not operational') for each waste management type and a list of sites is presented in 'Appendix B: Mineral Sites in West Sussex'.
+The waste site capacity data has been updated for this monitoring report using information from the waste survey, the Environment Agency's Waste Data Interrogator, discussions with operators, and Development Management colleagues.